nvpham12/Phoenix-Crime-Dashboard/README.md

-# Phoenix Crime Dashboard
-For this project, I did some data cleaning before using Tableau to make a dashboard for Crime in Phoenix, Arizona and publishing it to Tableau Public.
+# Project Overview
+This project explores and visualizes crime data from Phoenix, Arizona, using Python for data cleaning and Tableau for dashboard creation.
+The goal is to identify crime trends across different precincts, time periods, and categories to help city officials or researchers better implement public safety policies.

+The data was obtained from City of Phoenix Open Data at: https://www.phoenixopendata.com/dataset/arrests

 Check out the dashboard here: https://public.tableau.com/shared/6QPY5HZZ4?:display_count=n&:origin=viz_share_link